ayo-dan/open_project_vibe/README.md

 uvicorn api.server:app --reload
 ```

-Visit `http://localhost:8000` in your browser to use the form interface.
+Visit `http://localhost:8000/docs` in your browser to explore the interactive API documentation.

 ## Netlify Deployment
 The repo includes `_headers` and `_redirects` for Netlify as well as a